latent-to/developer-docs/docs/subnets/managing-mechanisms-btcli.md

 # Managing Multiple Incentive Mechanisms with BTCLI

-This tutorial shows how to configure and manage multiple incentive mechanisms in a single subnet using BTCLI through a real, end-to-end flow.
+This tutorial shows how to configure and manage multiple incentive mechanisms in a single subnet using BTCLI.

 For background on the concepts, see [Understanding Multiple Incentive Mechanisms](understanding-multiple-mech-subnets).
 For SDK-based management, see [Managing Mechanisms with SDK](managing-mechanisms-with-sdk).

-In what follows, we'll walk through managing multiple incentive mechanisms in a single subnet using BTCLI, on a running local blockchain.

 **Prerequisites**
 - A local Subtensor chain running.
 See: [Run a Local Bittensor Blockchain Instance](../local-build/deploy)